-Don’t travel without getting travel insurance, like the one provided by World Nomads.
-This insurance covers any unexpected circumstances such as medical emergencies, stolen documentation, and trip cancellation.
+Don’t travel without getting travel insurance, such as the one provided by World Nomads.
+This kind of insurance covers any unexpected circumstances such as medical emergencies, stolen documentation, and trip cancellation.
 You will be protected and have peace of mind while you travel!

 Step 12 | Decide What to Pack

 Packing is the last thing on this list as it is usually what we do in the final week / days leading up to your departure.
 Consider the following when getting your suitcase together:

 - Weather – Is it hot and humid?
 Cold and windy?
 The weather will determine what clothing you bring with you as well as necessary accessories.
 For example, you need to pack more sunscreen for a warmer weather.
 And perhaps different hair products ;).

 - Cultural Norms – Back in Step 11, you evaluated what type of clothing is acceptable to wear at your destination.
 Keep this in mind as you put your clothes together.

 - Trip Duration – For shorter trips it can be reasonable doable to pack a single outfit for every day.
 If you are traveling for a week or longer, you need to pack items that you can mix and match.
 And try to only pack what you can easily wash (vs. drycleaning).